 In most cases, a 4.00 GPA is considered to be excellent.
-However, the number of students from a student’s high school who also have 4.00 GPAs may affect whether that score is considered good or average.
-GPAs of 3.5 from high schools with a reputation for difficult classes and rigorous teaching standards may indicate better preparation for college than a 4.0 GPA at a school where a significant portion of the graduating class has the highest GPA.
+Still, the number of students from a student’s high school who also have 4.00 GPAs may affect whether that score is considered good or average.
+GPAs of 3.5 from high schools with a reputation for difficult classes and rigorous teaching standards may indicate better preparation for college than a 4.0 GPA at a school where a significant part of the graduating class has the highest GPA.

 Good GPAs for College Admissions Have Changed

-Most students who apply to college are only aware of what their chosen college requires for a minimum GPA.
-However, it may surprise 21st century students to learn that average GPAs have increased significantly over the last several decades.
+Most students who apply to college are only aware of what their chosen college requires for a minimum college GPA.
+But it may surprise 21st century students to learn that average GPAs have increased significantly over the last several decades.
 GPAs published by ZDNet suggest that the average high school GPA in the 1950s was 2.52, but by the 1990s, the average GPA was up to 3.11.

-The study referenced by ZDNet revealed that average GPAs for public and private schools rose in tandem for several decades, but average GPAs at private schools started outpacing public schools by the end of the 20th century.
+The study referenced by ZDNet revealed that average GPAs for public and private schools rose in tandem for several decades.
+But average GPAs at private schools started outpacing public schools by the end of the 20th century.
 As of the early 1990s, the average GPA for students at all schools across the country was 2.93.
 That average had increased to 3.11 by the mid-2000s.